Recurrent Memory Transformer: Results

 RMT could be combined with Tr-XL cache.
 In this case Tr-XL cache could be seen as short-term memory keeping the nearest context and RMT memory as long-term memory.
 Such combination leads to the best results on WikiText-103 improving over Tr-XL.

 On enwik8 RMT models with memory size 5 and Transformer-XL with memory size 40 show similar results.
 Confirming that RMT learns to use smaller amounts of memory representation more effectively.
-All experiments results on enwik8 dataset are in \cref{app:enwik8} and \cref{tab:enwik8}.
+All results for enwik8 dataset are shown in \cref{app:enwik8}.

-We analyze how number of segments, sequence length, length of training context, and memory size affect models' performance on different tasks in~\cref{fig:rmt_analysis}.
-As we split sequence into more segments it becomes more crucial to be able to pass information between segments.
-For the copy task, we split 360 tokens sequence into multiple segments.
-In~\cref{fig:copy120} we observe that Tr-XL performance starts to degrade and eventually falls to the baseline model performance as the number of segments increases.
-In contrast, RMT continues to solve the task perfectly.
-In the more extreme setting, when we keep memory size fixed, but increase the total length of sequence Tr-XL fails shortly, while RMT starts to degrade on 720 tokens sequence length (\cref{fig:copy360}).